naman09/in-memory-job-scheduler/README.md

 Adv - job is executed as soon as it is ready.

-Dis - all threads at some point will be sleeping, not doing meaningful work and wasting compute resources.
+Dis - all threads at some point will be sleeping, not doing meaningful work.
+Let say in a thread pool of 10 you can run atmost 10 jobs.
+Even though some thread is sleeping, you cannot use it to run 11th job.